Introduction to OnSSET¶

 - How does fuel cost for diesel compares with high upfront cost of renewables in terms of subsidy schemes (continuous vs one-time subsidy)?

-To the current state, OnSSET has supported electrification efforts in many countries around the globe including Afghanistan, Nigeria, Ethiopia, Kenya, India, Tanzania and Madagascar as part of joint collaboration with the World Bank and the United Nations.
+To the current state, OnSSET has supported electrification efforts in many countries around the globe including Afghanistan, Nigeria, Ethiopia, Kenya, India, Tanzania, Madagascar and Benin as part of joint collaboration with the World Bank, the United Nations and SNV.
 These organizations, have warmly embraced the tool in their fight against energy poverty.
 In addition, OnSSET has featured in several peer reviewd publications including the World Energy Outlook in 2014, 2015 and 2017.